Offering courses and teaching art is a great way to develop a new source of income in your art business.

 There is always someone who is a few steps behind you who would enjoy your knowledge.

-Ignore anyone who is critical of your teaching.
+Ignore anyone who is critical of you teaching.
 The funny thing about critical people who make you second guess yourself is that they’re always someone who is doing less than you.

 A natural side effect of teaching is getting questions from your audience.
 You'll start to see a pattern of frequent questions.
 A hint to guide you in figuring out what you want to make a course about.

-I recommend making your course topic focused on.
+I recommend making your course topic focused.
 Offering a clear solution to take someone from point A to point B in a direct way.

 For example, instead of a course on ‘how to draw’.
 A much better course topic would be ‘how to draw birds with watercolor’.
 Or ‘how to sketch wild animals’.